Eloise1988/CRYPTOBALANCE/README.md

 ###### =CRYPTOBALANCE("TICKER","ADDRESS", refresh_cell)
 ###### EXAMPLE    =CRYPTOBALANCE("USDT","0xf977814e90da44bfa03b6295a0616a897441acec", $A$1)

-### SPECIAL CASES ERC20, BEP20, MATIC, AVAX, TEZOS, SOLANA, FANTOM, ARBITRUM, RIPPLE and TRON tokens that are not in the available token list:
+### SPECIAL CASES ERC20, BEP20, MATIC, AVAX, TEZOS, SOLANA ... tokens that are not in the available token list:
 ###### You can call the balance using its contract address
 ###### =CRYPTOBALANCE(" ERC20 contract address","ERC20 holder address")
 ###### =CRYPTOBALANCE("b"+ "BEP20 contract address","holder address")